Language: EN

 std::cout << "Value of the integer: " << v.integer << std::endl;

 In this example, a Value union is used to store an integer or a float in the same memory location.
-This allows saving memory compared to using separate variables for each data type.
+This helps save memory compared to using separate variables for each data type.

 When using unions, it is important to keep in mind some restrictions and considerations

-• Concurrent Access: Only one of the union members can be accessed at a given time.
-Changing the value of one member may affect the values of the other members.
+• Concurrent Access: Only one of the union members can be accessed at a time.
+Changing the value of one member can affect the values of the other members.

-• Shared Storage: All members share the same memory location, so modifying one member may affect the others.
+• Shared Storage: All members share the same memory location, so modifying one member can affect the others.

 • Incompatible Types: The data types stored in a union must be compatible with each other in terms of size and memory alignment.